srinihashi/LiteLLM/README.md

 - Access to an LLM - Local, Cloud, or AWS Bedrock
 - LLM Access Keys (If connecting to a remote LLM)
 - Docker (To run LiteLLM Proxy)
+- Python (To create custom guardrails)
+  - pip
+- Postman (To test the API)
 - Kubernetes
   - Kubectl
   - Helm
-- Python (To create custom guardrails)
-  - pip
-  - uv
-- Postman (To test the API)
-- Grafana?
-(To view monitoring metrics in dashboads)

 ### Installation Steps